 · + – means all hands ranking above the stated hand are included

-If symbols that denote suited and unsuited cards are not available, then it’s not important if the cards are suited or not.
+If symbols that denote suited and unsuited cards aren’t available, then it’s not important whether the cards are suited or not.

-Moreover, it is also important to familiarize yourself with the different rankings of Texas Hold’em hands to know which are worth playing, and how they change according to your position on the table at an online casino.
-For instance, cards such as 7♦ 2♥ or 9♥ 4♠ are very weak to even consider past the flop.
-Whereas, strong hands such as A♣, A♦, 10♥ 10♦ and K♠ K♥ should always be played from any position.
-A three of a kind always wins to a two pair, and a flush always beats a straight.
+Moreover, it’s also important to familiarize yourself with the different rankings of Texas Hold’em poker hands to know which are worth playing and how they change according to your position on the table at online casino games.
+For instance, cards such as seven of diamonds and two of hearts or nine of hearts and four of spades are very weak to even consider past the flop.
+Whereas, strong hands such as ace of clubs and ace of diamonds, 10 of hearts and 10 of diamonds and king of spades and king of hearts should always be played from any position.
+A three-of-a-kind always wins to a two pair and a flush always beats a straight.

 How to Play

-In Hold’em poker, players need to make the best 5-card hand possible using their two hole cards and five community cards on the table.
-Besides your position, you will need to consider other factors such as the number of players on the table as well as their playing style when deciding on placing your wager preflop.
+In Texas Hold’em poker, players need to make the best five-card hand possible using their two hole cards and five community cards on the table.
+Besides your position, you’ll need to consider other factors such as the number of players at the table as well as their playing style when deciding on placing your wager preflop.

 Below is a quick summary of the basic Texas Hold’em rules:

-- Thereafter comes the Flop betting round, which consists of 3 community cards dealt face-up for players to use.
+- Thereafter comes the flop betting round, which consists of three community cards dealt face-up for players to use.

 - Players get to bet, check or fold as the betting rounds take place.

-Aces – a pair of Aces is by far the best starting hand in Hold’em.
+Aces – a pair of aces is by far the best starting hand in Hold’em.
 However, if nothing improves from the community cards you only have a pair.
-It is quite rare, however, to ever go wrong with this hand preflop.
+It’s quite rare, however, to ever go wrong with this hand preflop.

-Kings – a pair of Kings are almost as good as a pair of Aces preflop.
-However, it is not very often that you get dealt any of them.
-Although they are premium preflop holdings, they don’t play too well against multiple opponents.
-Sometimes it is better to raise preflop to avoid having sets of pairs.
+Kings – a pair of kings is almost as good as a pair of aces preflop.
+However, it’s not very often that you get dealt any of them.
+Although they’re premium preflop holdings, they don’t play too well against multiple opponents.
+Sometimes it’s better to raise preflop to avoid having sets of pairs.

-Starting with two suited cards is good to score a flush or even better, a straight flush in this online casino game.
+Starting with two suited cards is good to score a flush or, even better, a straight flush.
 However, the odds of getting a flush with two suited hands during the flop are as low as 0.8%.
-You are more likely to get a flush after the river and at only around 6.5% of the time, and a straight flush with a much lesser probability.
+You’re more likely to get a flush after the river and at only around 6.5% of the time, and a straight flush with a much lesser probability.

-Connectors – Suited connectors include a combination of Aces and Kings, which is a premium hand suitable to play from any position, as well as good hands like T9, KQ, JT and QJs which are also great to play from most positions on the table.
+Connectors – Suited connectors include a combination of aces and kings, which is a premium hand suitable to play from any position, as well as good hands like 10-9, king-queen, jack-10 and queen-jack, which are also great to play from most positions on the table.

-Gappers – suited one-gappers have the potential to win big pots if they connect with the board.
-For instance, if you have a T8 then a 9 and other corresponding cards appear in the community cards, you win.
+Gappers – Suited one-gappers have the potential to win big pots if they connect with the board.
+For instance, if you have a 10-8 then a 9 and other corresponding cards appear in the community cards, you win.
 Big gappers are far more unlikely to win but are playable from a late position.

-Using the guidelines laid out in this article, together with a Texas Hold’em starting hands chart is a great way to enhance your playing skills.
-The more you Hold’em the more you will start opening a diverse range of starting hands – there are a whole lot of them, as already mentioned.
-Borgata offers the best poker and other entertaining online casino games for you to enjoy.
-Get started on making better Hold’em opening hands on BorgataOnline today!
+Using the guidelines laid out in this article, together with a Texas Hold’em starting hands chart, is a great way to enhance your playing skills.
+The more you practice Hold’em, the more you’ll begin opening a diverse range of starting hands – there are a whole lot of them.